eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 Through [introspection](#introspection) you can discover the behaviours that derail your productivity.

 Lifting in the morning derails the day.
 Cardio is fine, but if I lift weights in the morning, the rest of the day I'm running on -40 IQ points.
+The most cognitively demanding thing I can do is wash the dishes.
 I'm not sure what the physiology is: maybe it's exhaustion of the glycogen stores, or fatigue byproducts floating around in my brain, or the CNS is busy rewiring the motor cortex.
 The point is that I try to do the cognitively-demanding things in the morning and lift in the evening.

 Motion also does this.
 I suppose it's the H in ADHD: hyperactivity.
 I used to be a big pacer: put on headphones, pace my room back and forth daydreaming for hours and hours.
 Some days I would pace so much my legs were sore.
 To think, I have to be in motion.
 But sometimes I've thought enough, and it's time to do.

 Music, too, derails me.
 If I start listening to music very soon I start pacing the room and it's over.
+Music is almost like reverse methylphenidateme: it makes me restless, mentally hyperactive, and inattentive.

 So, to be productive I have to not move too much, and be in silence, and not have fried my brain with exercise.